Updated with New Information On

 This roast brings out the taste of the coffee rather than the taste of the roasting process.
 This makes it a lighter choice that’s best-enjoyed black.
 If you prefer a robust brew, enjoy espresso-style coffee, or like to add lots of milk/cream/sugar to your coffee, you might find your light roast is easily overwhelmed.
 Tasting notes can include citrus, floral, earth, and moss.

-This roast is a good choice for everyday brewing.
+This roast is a good coffee choice for everyday brewing.
 The roasting process is halted before the coffee gets too bitter or burnt.
 This means the flavors are balanced, retaining the best of the beans while adding a layer of roasting flavor and aroma that many coffee lovers find enjoyable.
 Tasting notes can range from citrus and floral through to chocolate and nuts, depending at what point the roasting process is halted

 This roast means bold, dark flavors.
 Many people find this roast too bitter and burnt, but if you have a robust palate and want to really enjoy a coffee kick, this is the roast for you.
 This is the best roast for espresso and can withstand the addition of milk, cream, and sugar.
-Depending on the skill of roaster, dark roast coffees can be deep and intense or charred and burnt.
+Depending on the skill of roaster, dark roast blend coffees can be deep and intense or charred and burnt.
 Tasting notes include chocolate and caramel.

 Gordon is seriously addicted to coffee.
 He also likes to write.
 Match made in heaven?
 Yes.
 After years of boring casual coffee drinkers to death with bean origin stories, he took to writing publicly here at 2Caffeinated.